 Gran Fondo Switzerland UCI - Villars

-The first UCI Gran Fondo Suisse will take place from 18 to 19 September 2021 in Villars-sur-Ollon.
+The first UCI Gran Fondo Suisse will take place on 19 September 2021 in Villars-sur-Ollon.

 It is a magnificent course from Villars-sur-Ollon that goes over the Col de la Croix (1,776m), the Col du Pillon (1,546m) and the Col des Mosses (1,445m) before ending with a second climb up the Col de la Croix with the finish line at the summit, which is sure to thrill cyclists next summer at the heart of the Swiss Alps.
 “The participants will get to discover the climb from Montbovon to Lake Hongrin, one of the region’s hidden gems,” enthuses local cycling ambassador Alain Rumpf, who designed the route with the Chassot Concept SA team, which is organising the event.

 With a distance of 108 km and 2,591 metres of gradient over four climbs, the UCI Gran Fondo Suisse is not just for hardened competitors.
 It is also open to enthusiasts of every level, an ideal cyclosportive route at the start of the season.

 Participants will also be offered the chance to try an 11-km time trial with a climb of 832 metres on the same route as the Tour de Romandie 2018.
 The most accomplished cyclists can pitch themselves against the benchmark time of 25’10’’ set by Egan Bernal, the winner of the Tour de France in 2019.